aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/pie-chart/custom-slice-or-sector-colors-in-pie-chart/_index.md

 This article also explains how to:

-- A chart's category data.
+- Set a chart's category data.
-- A chart title linked to a cell.
+- Link a chart title to a cell.
-- The chart title font settings.
+- Configure the chart title font settings.
-- The position of the legend.
+- Set the position of the legend.

 {{% alert color="primary" %}}